 - (1) All students must register each term in which courses are taken. - (2) Registration takes place at the time noted in the graduate course schedule.
 All returning students must edit their profile prior to every registration session.
 Log in to your myNU located on the home page, www.niagara.edu. - (3) Certain graduate courses are open to qualified undergraduates for undergraduate credit, provided the undergraduates have the approval of their dean.
-Generally, this applies to seniors only, and requires the written permission of the dean. - (4) After students have registered for research direction for a thesis or a project or a problem (601, 602, 603, 606 series or CRJ 650 or CRJ 659/660), they should promptly consult with the departmental chairperson concerning the assignment of a director for the thesis or project.
-Once the director has been assigned, the student should take the initiative in arranging for regular conferences.
+Generally, this applies to seniors only, and requires the written permission of the dean. - (4) After students have registered for research direction for a thesis or a capstone project, they should promptly